sivaabhishek/Object-detection/README.md

 ## Detection of objects of various sizes

 The 13 x 13 layer is responsible for detecting large objects, whereas the 52 x 52 layer detects the smaller objects, with the 26 x 26 layer detecting medium objects.
 Here is a comparative analysis of different objects picked in the same object by different layers.

+# Instruction to run program

+You can find the Weights.weights in link  https://pjreddie.com/darknet/yolo/ After the download rename yolov3.weights (236MB) to Weights.weights and place it in the dataset folder.

+After that just run the object detection.py and you will be asked to select an image and you will see the output.

 ## Example 1